jaysurgjo/travel_destination_app/README.md

 # travel_destination_app
 Travel destination sinatra app for flatiron portfolio project

-Usage
+## Usage

-To use this app, just clone, run rake db:migrate and then run shotgun.
+To use this app, just clone, run `rake db:migrate` and then run `shotgun`.
 Everything should be set up.